thomd/family-photos/README.md

-# PREPARATION
+# Familiy Photos

+Mastering the endless flood of familiy photos with **bash**, **python** and **data-science**.

+## Preparation

-### Copy all new photos & movies from all devices into a **download** folder.
+### Copy new photos & movies from iPhone into a local folder

-  macOS Catalina:
+#### Method 1

+Open [icloud.com](https://www.icloud.com), select images and click download icon.
+This keeps live-images as MOV files.

+#### Method 2

-  Use AirDrop from Fotos App on iPhone to keep Live-Images (converted into MOV files) If Live-Images are not in the download folder, then select them on the iPhone under "Alben > Live Photos" and transer via AirDrop.
+Use AirDrop from Fotos App on iPhone to keep Live-Images (converted into MOV files).
+If Live-Images are not in the download folder, then select them on the iPhone under "Alben > Live Photos" and transer via AirDrop.
 Then copy Live Photos via

     cd ~/Library/Caches/Cleanup At Startup
     while read file; do echo ${file##*.}; done < <(find . -type f) | sort | uniq -c find . -type f -iname "*.jpg" -exec mv {} ~/Pictures/todo-new/ \;
     find . -type f \( -iname "*.mov" -or -iname "*.mp4" -or -iname "*.m4v" -or -iname "*.avi" \) -exec mv {} ~/Movies/todo-new/ \;

-  macOS Mojave:
+#### Method 3

-  Connect iPhone via USB with iMac and import into Fotos-App (using an "import" Mediathek) Then export original Photos
+Connect iPhone via USB with iMac and import into Fotos-App (using an "import" Mediathek), then export original Photos

-### Get overview of file types
+### Overview of file types

     cd ~/Pictures/todo-new
     while read file; do echo ${file##*.}; done < <(find . -type f) | sort | uniq -c